My Wim Hof Ice Tank Experience

-We did this at a pace quiet a bit quicker than I’d done at home, probably because I’m more used to slow mindful-breathing in my yoga practice.
+We did this at a pace quite a bit quicker than I’d done at home, probably because I’m more used to slow mindful breathing in my yoga practice.

-When it came to the point were we held our breath, I was really surprised at how easy it was to do.
+When it came to the point where we held our breath, I was really surprised at how easy it was to do.

 I felt a deeper sense of calm, peace, and lightness than I’ve ever felt before.